 Early development of haptics saw competition from various fields.
-From gaming and VR to medicine and from the automotive to the sex toy (or teledildonics ) industry.
-While VR was making the headlines, it was actually the sex industry that first came close to using haptics as an emotive interpersonal connection .
+From gaming and VR to medicine, and from the automotive to the sex toy (or teledildonics ) industry.
+While VR was making the headlines, it was, in fact, the sex industry that first came close to using haptics as an emotive interpersonal connection .
 Once the communication industry realised the potential that haptics held for a more emotive form of digital communication they started creating wearable devices incorporating vibration and muscle stimulation to express human touch.
-Smartphones had used vibrations as an alert mechanism for text messages and calls but they wanted to transform haptic input into a message in its own right.
+Smartphones had used vibrations as an alert mechanism for text messages and calls, but the new aim was to transform haptic input into a message in its own right.

-Fast forward to 2029 when Somas Technologies (ST) introduced the first NeoTouch.
-The first technology to create a tactile sensation directly in the brain rather than on the surface of the skin.
-By approaching the challenge of haptic communication from this angle they managed to completely revolutionise the industry.
+Fast forward to 2029 when Somas Technologies”‰ introduced NeoTouch — the first technology to create a tactile sensation directly via the brain rather than on the surface of the skin.
+By approaching the challenge of haptic communication from this angle, they managed to completely revolutionise the industry.

-But these technologies – he claims – could not compensate for the loss of real face-to-face interaction.
-“Even though we don’t realise it, a major part of our communication is non-verbal and the nature of digital, audio-visual communication just means that most of that is lost.
+But these technologies — he claims — could not compensate for the loss of real face-to-face interaction.
+“Even though we don’t realise it, a major part of our communication is non-verbal, and the nature of digital, audio-visual communication means that most of that is lost.
 While we are not consciously aware of it, this still subconsciously diminishes the interaction.
-It’s just less fulfilling if we don’t receive the same variety and density of cues. ”
+It’s just less fulfilling, if we don’t receive the same variety and density of cues. ”

-This paved the way for haptics to be used to create more emotional connections.
+This paved the way for haptics in an attempt to create more emotional connections.
 Digital communication collapses the sense of spatial distance.
-In the past that has been done mainly using vision and sound but the haptic revolution aimed to create a digital space that allows us to experience synthetic touch as an immersive experience, creating a real sense of physical closeness.
-The greatest potential was seen in the improvement of long distance relationships and in offering health benefits for touch-deprived people such as the elderly and the sick.
+In the past, this has been done mainly using vision and sound.
+But the haptic revolution aimed to create a digital space that allows us to experience synthetic touch as an immersive experience, creating a real sense of physical closeness.
+The greatest potential was seen in the improvement of long-distance relationships and in offering health benefits for touch-deprived people such as the elderly and the sick.
 “The special thing about touch is that it’s immediate and emotional.
 Being touched by someone makes us feel more connected to them. ” Seymour explains.
 “Touch is our ‘private’ sense and it has so many benefits for our health and relationships .”

 “Being touched by someone makes us feel more connected to them.”

 Despite the hype, early haptic devices were rather clunky and didn’t really live up to the expectations of ‘realistic’ experiences that people had come to expect from image and sound-based communication.
-A range of devices in the 2010s used localised vibration and muscle stimulation as symbolic messages of ‘touch’ and physical presence.
+A range of devices in the 2010s used localised vibration and muscle stimulation as symbolic messages of ‘touch’ to create a sense of physical presence.
 These novelty gadgets had very little use in everyday life.
-Later attempts relied on more and more advanced tech that sits on or in the skin.
+Later attempts relied on more and more advanced tech on or underneath the skin.
 However, this still confined the experience to specific parts of the body and was very limited in the quality and type of touch that could be conveyed.